 Welcome to the Statistical Natural Language Processing Group at the Institute for Computational Linguistics at Heidelberg University.
-Our research is on the intersection of machine learning and natural language processing, with a special focus on interactive statistical learning techniques.
-For example, we work on interactive neural machine translation and neural question answering systems, where an artificial intelligence agent learns from human reinforcement/bandit feedback.
+Our research is at the intersection of machine learning, natural language processing, and medical informatics, with a special focus on interactive statistical learning techniques.

 We organize the weekly Statistical NLP Colloquium.